Home Learning-Remote Education

 We understand that you may have queries or concerns regarding the potential spread of the Coronavirus (COVID-19).
-We want to assure you that since the start of the outbreak we have been following all government advice and will continue to do so as part of the broader national effort to limit to the spread of Coronavirus.
-We receive daily update's from the Department for Education with the latest information from Public Health England and have access to Public Health England and Department for Education helplines, as well as support from local services.
+We want to assure you that since the start of the outbreak we have been following all government advice and will continue to do so as part of the broader national effort to limit the spread of the virus.
+We receive daily update's from the Department for Education with the latest information from Public Health England and we have access to Public Health England and Department for Education helplines, as well as support from local services.

-Suggested Timetable - Home Learning
+Short Stay Students - Home Learning

 Free Online Education Resources

 The BBC has launched an education package across TV and online, featuring celebrities and teachers, helping to keep children learning at home and supporting parents.
 BBC Bitesize can be accessed by selecting the green link above.